-We then apply the formalism to an application to Farmers' markets with a case study on apples in western Massachusetts.
+We then apply the formalism to an application to Farmers' Markets with a case study on apples in western Massachusetts.

-This part of the lecture is based on the paper, "Quality in Competitive Fresh Produce Supply Chains with Application to Farmers' Markets," Deniz Besik and Anna Nagurney, Isenberg School of Management, UMass Amherst, 2016.
+This part of the lecture is based on the paper, "Quality in Competitive Fresh Produce Supply Chains with Application to Farmers' Markets," D. Besik and A. Nagurney, Socio-Economic Planning Sciences 60 (2017), pp 62-76.
+The numbering of the equations, for self-containment in this part of the lecture is: (1), (2), etc.